TAS-project/frontend/README.md

 if you use npm, you should first run the script `npm start` which installs the required dependencies. after that then run `node index.js` to run the server. if you use yarn, you should first run the script `yarn build ` and `node index.js`.

+this project used MYSQL as database:
+1- install MYSQL
+2- install HeidiSQL to make tables
+3- install postman to notice the inputs that should be send to backend and token given from backend.

 ## Available Scripts